 PVC is the single most used plastic for disposable medical devices such as masks, tubing and bags.
 Most of the PVC-based medical devices are soft, which requires that a socalled plasticiser is added to the compound.
 For many years the plasticiser of choice was the phthalate DEHP.
 Based on its toxicological profile the substance has been under increasing scrutiny by regulatory and medical authorities.

-Under the EU Medical Device Regulation, the continued use of DEHP in medical devices after 26 May 2024 requires a justification according to the latest relevant scientific committee guidelines.
-Under the EU’s chemical regulation REACH, the use of DEHP in the remaining applications will have to be terminated by 14 December 2024, or in medical devices by 27 May 2025.
+Under the EU Medical Device Regulation, the continued use of DEHP in medical devices after 31 December 2027 for high-risk devices and 31 December 2028 for medium- and low-risk devices requires a justification according to the latest relevant scientific committee guidelines.
+Under the EU’s chemical regulation REACH, the use of DEHP in the remaining applications will have to be terminated by 14 December 2024, or in medical devices by 1 July 2030.

 The plasticiser industry has invested more than €6 billion in developing safe alternatives.
-For medical applications, the European Pharmacopoeia lists since 2016 the following plasticisers as replacements for DEHP: DINCH, BTHC, TOTM and DEHT (synonyms: DOTP/DEHTP).
+For medical applications, the European Pharmacopoeia lists since 2016 the following plasticisers as replacements for DEHP: DINCH, BTHC, TOTM (TETHM) and DEHT (DOTP/DEHTP).
 These plasticisers can replace DEHP in virtually all instances, also in blood bags.
-According to Karolinska Institutet in Sweden, DEHT is a suitable substitute, while recent research by the national Dutch blood bank Sanquin shows that BTHC and DINCH can replace DEHP.
+Discover the progress.

 Yet some stakeholders are questioning the safety of the new plasticisers.
 Discover answers to frequently asked questions about the DEHP substitutes below: